MounirDahmane/MPU-6050/README.md

 # MPU6050 Raw I2C Interface (No Libraries)

 This project provides a clean, low-level interface to the MPU6050 sensor (accelerometer + gyroscope) using raw I2C communication.
-It performs data acquisition, calibration, and sensor fusion without relying on high-level libraries like Adafruit or RTIMULib.
+It performs data acquisition, calibration, and sensor fusion.

 ## Features